winitzki/scall/tutorial/programming_dhall.md

 ```

 We have defined the `Monad` typeclass via the `pure` and `bind` methods.
-Let us implement a function that provides the `join` method for any member of `Monad`.
+Let us implement a function that provides the `join` method for any member of the `Monad` typeclass.

 In Haskell, we would define `join` via `bind` as: